ARTICLES

 Fertilizing

-Peonies benefit from occasional fertilization to promote healthy growth and prolific blooms.
+Peonies benefit from occasional fertilization to promote healthy growth and prolific flowers.
 Apply a balanced, slow-release fertilizer in early spring or incorporate well-composted organic matter into the soil.
 Avoid excessive use of nitrogen-rich fertilizers, as they can lead to an abundance of foliage at the expense of blooms.

 Pest and Disease Control

-Peonies are generally resistant to pests and diseases, but it's still important to remain vigilant.
+These flowers are generally resistant to pests and diseases, but it's still important to remain vigilant.
 Watch out for common issues such as aphids, botrytis blight, and powdery mildew.
 Regularly inspect the plants and take appropriate measures if any problems arise, such as using organic pest control methods or seeking advice from local gardening experts.

 YOU MAY ALSO LIKE